oakey22/Tincoin-Masternode-Setup/README.md

 # Preperation

-Get a VPS from a provider like OVH, DigitalOcean, Vultr, Linode, etc.
+Get a VPS from a provider like Vultr using my referal link. https://www.vultr.com/?ref=7362727

 Recommended VPS size: 512mb or 1gb RAM